polina-tsvilodub/LLM_link/README.md

 **Data analysis methods:** "For each item, we computed the human empirical distribution over answer choices, and compared it to **models' probability assigned to the answer tokens**"
 ## Programming
-**Models we could test:** InstructGPT (text-davinci-002, based on GPT3.5), Flan-T5-xl, LIAMA-2-7B (free, but it takes some effort to build them locally)
+**Models we could test:** InstructGPT (text-davinci-002, based on GPT3.5), Flan-T5-xxl, LLAMA-2-7B (free, but it takes some effort to build them locally), tkinstruct-3B

+**Tasks:** Humor, Irony, Conversational Maxims (start with Conversational Maxims?)

+**Measurements we could use:**
+1. Models can see all options
+    1.1 Proportion of generated Responses (baseline, directly comparable to human data); 1.2 Surprisal of generated Responses
+2. Models can only see the critical response (i.e. non-literal meaning) 2.1 Ask models the categorical likelihood of that reading (proportion) 2.2 Surprisal of embedded Responses
+3. Models see nothing
+    3.1 Ask the model for its interpretation and manually annotate them into categories

 ## Data Analysis

 ## Writing